razul189/cocktails-web-app/README.md

-# Cocktail Web App
+# Cocktail Web App 🍹

-This is a simple web app that allows users to search for cocktail images and their recipe using the TheCocktailDB API.

-# How to use
-To use the app, simply open the index.html file in a web browser.

-# functionality
-The app will display a list of cocktail names.Upon hovering over the links with your mouse, a message is displayed to give you insight on what you will view.

-Click on any cocktail to view its name, recipe, and image.
+Cocktail Web App is a Single Page Application (SPA) designed to help cocktail enthusiasts and novices alike in discovering delightful cocktail recipes.
+This frontend platform seamlessly integrates HTML, CSS, and JavaScript to interact with TheCocktailDB API.

+## Features 🌟

+- **Dynamic Cocktail Listing**: Displays a comprehensive list of cocktail names.
+- **Interactive UI**: Hover over the cocktail names to get a sneak peek of what's inside.
+- **Detailed Cocktail Profiles**: A single click unveils the cocktail's name, detailed recipe, and an enticing image.
-To return to the cocktail list click on the "List cocktail" button.
+- **Easy Navigation**: Hop back to the cocktail list anytime with the "List cocktail" button.

+## How to Use 🚀

+1. Clone or download the repository to your local machine.
+2. Navigate to the project folder.
+3. Open the `index.html` file in your favorite web browser.
+4. Explore and enjoy!

-# API Reference
+## API Reference 📖

-The application uses The Cocktail DB API to retrieve the cocktail data.
+This application fetches cocktail data from [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
+Big cheers to them for providing such a comprehensive database!